 The Future Vision is not a regulatory document.
 It is the intent of this charter that the Future Vision not have any legal effect which would allow it to be reviewed by a court or agency of this state.
 The Future Vision affects the regional framework plan in the manner described below.
+(7/14, sentence deletion)

 - (2) Regional Framework Plan.
-The council shall adopt a regional framework plan establishing regional goals, objectives and policies, functional plans and benchmarks for performance addressing: - a.
-Regional transportation and mass transit systems; - b.
+The council shall adopt a regional framework plan establishing regional goals, objectives and policies, functional plans and benchmarks for performance (7/14, wording deletion) addressing: - Regional transportation and mass transit systems; - b.
 Management and amendment of the urban growth boundary; - c.
-Protection of lands outside the urban growth boundary for natural resource, future urban or other uses; and - d.
-Federal and state mandated planning functions.
+Protection of lands outside the urban growth boundary for natural resource, future urban or other uses; - d.
+Housing densities; - e.
+Urban design and settlement patterns: